frapplecat/moonup/README.md

 ![homepage](readme-images/homepage.png)

-* The main page is an images of the full moon, animated so it zooms in to tie in with the main heading's simple question that will hopefully intrigue and get the viewer to explore the rest of the page.
+* The main page is an image of a full moon, animated so it zooms in to tie-in with the main heading's simple question that will hopefully intrigue and get the viewer to explore the rest of the page.
 * The main heading is in a circular container to keep with the moon theme and the yellow is eyecatching against the white/grey/black lunar colour scheme.

 <br>